Solar radiation modification: Research funding

 Through 2024, roughly $200 million had been spent on SRM research, with the annual rate having increased to more than $30 million in recent years.
-As of May 2025, $164 more has been committed for 2025-2029.
+As of May 2025, $164 more has been committed for 2025–2029.

 Governments

 As of 2025, 42% of research funding come from governments.
 Countries that have funded SRM research include the U.S., U.K., Australia, Argentina, Germany, China, Finland, Norway, and Japan, as well as the European Union.

-NOAA in the United States spent $22 million USD from 2019 to 2022, with only a few outdoor tests carried out.
-As of 2024, NOAA provides about $11 million USD a year through their solar geoengineering research program.
+NOAA in the United States spent US$22 million from 2019 to 2022, with only a few outdoor tests carried out.
+As of 2024, NOAA provides about US$11 million a year through their solar geoengineering research program.

 In 2025, the UK government invested more than 60 million pounds on SRM research, which includes outdoor geoengineering experiments.
-In late 2024, the Advanced Research and Invention Agency, a British funding agency, announced that research funds totaling 57 million pounds (about $75 million USD) will be made available to support projects which explore "Climate Cooling".
+In late 2024, the Advanced Research and Invention Agency, a British funding agency, announced that research funds totaling 57 million pounds (about US$75 million) will be made available to support projects which explore "Climate Cooling".
 This includes outdoor experiments.
 Successful applicants were announced in 2025.
 The program, together with another 10 million pound program by Natural Environment Research Council makes the UK "one of the biggest funders of geoengineering research in the world".